 Action verbs in speech writing

-So drop those dull, generalized verbs and choose to be distinctive!
+Let's, all of us, me included, drop those dull, generalized verbs and choose to write vividly and distinctively.

 Background Image: repetition of handwritten words - Blah, Blah, BLAH in black.
 Text: How long is this speech?
 It is definitely winning first prize in the best boring talk category.

-Let's look at an example so you see what I mean.
+Here's an example so you can see what I mean.

 Mary expressed her disappointment by pulling a face.